ChungWasawat/interview-prep/sql/sql_lesson.md

 3. delete table
 ```
 DROP TABLE employeeV2_Backup;

+--delete views
+--1. cascade: drop all objects depend on this view
+--2. restrict-default: return error if there are objects depend on the view
+drop view films [cascade | restrict];
 ```
 4. alter a table (rename, add new column, delete column, change datatype)
 ```